Issues with an empty or a derelict property

-- Issue a compulsory purchase order.
+- issue a compulsory purchase order

 We can offer landlords and owners:

-- Free advice and assistance.
+- free advice and help

-- An introduction to the Gateshead Private Landlords' Association to benefit from its membership.
+- an introduction to the Gateshead Private Landlords' Association to benefit from its membership

 The Environmental Protection Act 1990 allows owners to take a civil action against another owner whose property is affecting their property and where a private nuisance can be demonstrated.
 The test for this is the effect that the situation has on you.
 It must either be harming the health of you or others living in your property, or a nuisance in that it interferes with your enjoyment of your property.
 It is not enough to be disturbed by something which is merely an eyesore.

-How can I report an empty property?
+How to report an empty property

 To prevent the property falling into disrepair and becoming a target for vandalism you should, at least:

-- Arrange adequate insurance
+- arrange adequate insurance

-- Arrange for the gardens to be maintained to a minimum standard
+- arrange for the gardens to be maintained to a minimum standard

-- Create the appearance that it is occupied, for example, by hanging curtains
+- create the appearance that it is occupied, for example by hanging curtains

-- Consider giving a neighbour a telephone number so that someone can be contacted in an emergency
+- consider giving a neighbour a telephone number so that someone can be contacted in an emergency

 0191 433 3376